-The “Destination Venice” ticket is born.
 It is the first real novelty of the access fee.
 While the city of Venice is waiting to close the agreements with lancers, cruises and railway companies, the local bus companies are already at a head start.
-The ACTV, the ATVO, Arriva, and Busitalia are ready to introduce the “Destinazione Venezia”-ticket.
-It’s a surcharge on the normal fare that includes the Access fee for Venice.
-And these companies cover most or almost all of the buses to Venice within the larger metropolitan area.
+It’s a surcharge on the normal fare that includes the new Venice tourist tax.
+It could mean a competitive advantage as it makes it easier to manage the extra bureaucracy.
+These companies cover most or almost all of the buses to Venice within the larger metropolitan area.

 Shortly the City council is expected to close deals with Trenitalia and Italo, the major train companies.
 It will be the same type of agreement and for the visitor, the complexity of it all may not be as big as we first thought.
 The software for defining the tourist and separate him from anyone who is excluded from the tax is already in place.
 Now they have to agree on the technical matters.
 Something that has proven more complicated than expected.